logaan/promise-stream/README.md

 # promise-list

-_"What happens when an unblockable force meets an immutable object" - Lyndon Maydwell_
+_"What happens when an unblockable force meets an immutable object?" - Lyndon Maydwell_

 A promise list serves the same purpose as a blocking lazy sequence.
 Javascript